lyz-code/blue-book/docs/architecture/domain_driven_design.md

     details when we need to without needing to make changes to the business layer.

+!!! warning "Refactoring old code is expensive"
+    You may be tempted to migrate all your old code to this architecture once you fall in love with it.
+Truth being told, it's the best way to learn how to use it, but it's time expensive too!
+[The last refactor](https://github.com/lyz-code/clinv/pull/40) I did required a
+    change of 60% of the code.
+The upside is that I reduced the total lines of code a 25%.

 # [Domain modeling](https://www.cosmicpython.com/book/chapter_01_domain_model.html)

 Keeping in mind that *Domain* is the problem you are trying to solve, and